PhantomChain/phantom-node/README.md

 ## Security

-If you discover a security vulnerability within this application, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this application, please send an e-mail to security@phantom.org.
 All security vulnerabilities will be promptly addressed.

-## Authors
-- FX Thoorens <fx.thoorens@ark.io>
-- Boris Povod <boris@crypti.me>
-- Pavel Nekrasov <landgraf.paul@gmail.com>
-- Sebastian Stupurac <stupurac.sebastian@gmail.com>
-- Oliver Beddows <oliver@lisk.io>

 ## License

 The MIT License (MIT)

+Copyright (c) 2018 PHANTOM
 Copyright (c) 2016-2017 Ark
 Copyright (c) 2016 Lisk
 Copyright (c) 2014-2015 Crypti